joren485/HiddenRegKey/README.md

 HiddenRegKey
 ============

 Hide Windows registry keys with null character.
-An very popular technique nowadays used by malware.
+A very popular technique nowadays used by malware.